Arboricultural Health & Structural Pruning: A Cape Town Homeowner's Guide for 2026

 Why Homeowners Trust Us With Their Trees

-We're fully insured, we quote up front, and we don't disappear halfway through a job.
+We quote up front in writing, and we don't disappear halfway through a job.
 No drama, no surprises, just the tree dealt with and your garden back.

 We plan every job around what's below — your roof, your walls, the neighbour's pool — and we'd rather rope-climb and lower a tree in sections than risk dropping it whole.